LLM Gateway

 When a model is served by multiple providers, requests are normally scored independently, so a multi-turn conversation can bounce between providers.
 That defeats provider-side prompt caching, which only pays off when consecutive requests with a shared prefix reach the same provider.

-With a session id set, LLMGateway pins all requests for that session to a single provider (and region) using deterministic rendezvous hashing.
-The session stays on that provider — bypassing the weighted score and the epsilon-greedy exploration — and only moves when its provider leaves the available pool (health filtering or a failed request dropped by retry/fallback).
-Rendezvous hashing keeps the reshuffle minimal: only sessions pinned to the departed provider move.
+With a session id set, LLMGateway scores the session's first request with the normal weighted smart-routing algorithm (price, priority, uptime, throughput) and then pins that provider for the session, reusing it on every subsequent request to keep the prompt cache warm.
+The session stays on that provider — skipping the epsilon-greedy exploration — and only moves when its provider drops below the session uptime threshold or leaves the available pool (health filtering or a failed request dropped by retry/fallback), at which point the session is re-scored and re-pinned to the current best provider.

 See Routing → Sticky Session Routing for the full algorithm, fallback behavior, and the session-sticky routing-metadata reason.